Difference Between Sole Proprietorship and LLC

 Identifying an LLC business is very easy as the company name will bear the phrase “limited liability company” at the end of it.
 All the members of the owning body will get liability protection from all the debts and obligations of the business.

 This is the primary feature of this structure.
-So if in case the business faces loss, the debt can not dig into the personal assets of the owners.
+So if the business faces loss, the debt can not dig into the owners’ personal assets.

 The documentation of an LLC can not be as easy as the sole proprietorship.
 The most important documentation of LLC is called the articles of organization.

-It should be filed with the state where it belongs, and without this, the existence of the business will not be valid and legal.
-Any decision regarding the business is supposed to get taken by all the members, which might be time-consuming at times.
+It should be filed with the state where it belongs; without this, the business’s existence will not be valid and legal.
+Any business decision is supposed to be taken by all the members, which might be time-consuming at times.

 Main Differences Between Sole Proprietorship and LLC

-2. In a sole proprietorship, only one person stands as the owner, but in the case of LLC, one or more people can be owners.
+2. In a sole proprietorship, only one person is the owner, but in the case of an LLC, one or more people can be owners.

 3. A sole proprietorship is for small startup capital, whereas LLC is ideal for startups with high capital.

-4. A sole proprietorship includes only one owner, and as a result, only the owner is liable for all the transactions, but in the case of LLC, the company is liable for all the transactions, legal as well as financial.
+4. A sole proprietorship includes only one owner, so only the owner is liable for all the transactions.
+Still, the company is liable for all legal and financial transactions in the case of an LLC.

-6. Any decision making in a sole proprietorship happens easily as only one person is responsible for making the decisions, but that is not the case for LLC. in LLC, all the members need to take and support a decision.
+6. Any decision-making in a sole proprietorship happens easily as only one person is responsible for making the decisions, but that is not the case for LLC. all the members need to make and support a decision.

 Difference Between Sole Proprietorship and LLC